Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Gadgeteer Genius: He designed a formula for biosynthetic webbing and constructed it with scraps from the garbage without previous exposure to a lab or engineering.
 He also sketched the design for and created his web shooters using leftovers from the dumpster.
 Tony Stark is visibly impressed with this in their first meeting.
 While Tony Stark or Shuri have had resources and opportunities to spare as to improve their tech, Peter has managed to make do with the small stuff.
 Peter also mentions building and programming computers in his spare time, and he uses his knowledge of physics in both Captain America: Civil War and Spider-Man: Homecoming.
 He identifies Falcon's wings as being constructed of carbon-fiber due to their "flexibility-rigidity ratio" and uses that to his advantage, and uses his suit's A.I. system to pinpoint the strongest points in the ferry in order to web it together.

-- Genius Bruiser: One of the strongest heroes introduced in the MCU, beyond the likes of Captain America, the Winter Soldier, and Black Panther, but is also a Teen Genius in terms of engineering, physics, chemistry, and tactics in combat.
+- Genius Bruiser: One strong hero, but is also a Teen Genius in terms of engineering, physics, chemistry, and tactics in combat.
 He mainly lacks experience and makes errors in judgement typical of his age and excitable personality, and there's no reason either can't improve with time.

 - Genre Savvy: He uses his knowledge of The Empire Strikes Back to come up with the means of taking down Giant-Man by tripping him over.
 In Homecoming he's swift to note that the super-villains will obviously have a lair.
 Infinity War continues it, by having him use the "create an airlock to suck the bad guy out of the ship" tactic from Aliens.